What is Two-Stroke Engine? It Parts, Diagram, & How it Works

 In this stroke cycle, the piston moves from the bottom center to the top center, while all three ports (inlet, transfer, and exhaust) are closed.
 The fuel on top of the piston is compressed, and the spark plug ignites the charge to create a power stroke.

-This power is then transferred with the help of the connecting rod to the crankshaft.
+The connecting rod then transfers this power to the crankshaft.
 A partial vacuum created in the crankcase is used to open the inlet port, which allows the fuel-air mixture inside.

 2. Second Stroke (Power and Exhaust Stroke)

 In the second stroke cycle, the piston moves down from the top center, and the inlet port is closed.
-The downward movement of the piston pushes the fuel-air mixture, while the charge from the crankcase is introduced through the transfer port.
+The piston’s downward movement pushes the fuel-air mixture, while the transfer port introduces the charge from the crankcase.

 At this point, the exhaust port is open and most of the exhaust gas leaves the cylinder.
 The pressure of the fuel-air mixture flowing downward pushes the remaining exhaust gas through the exhaust port.
 The fresh charge then pushed out the exhaust gas.

 The 2-stroke petrol engine works this way, and the 2-stroke diesel engine works similarly, except it has a fuel injector instead of a spark plug.
-The following is how two-stroke engines work on petrol and diesel engines.
+Here’s how two-stroke petrol and diesel engines work.

 Two-Stroke Petrol Engine

-Due to the equal opening time of the intake and exhaust ports in some two-stroke engine designs.
-Some amount of unburned fuel gases are allowed to leave the exhaust stream.
+Some two-stroke engine designs allow for equal opening times for the intake and exhaust ports.
+The exhaust stream allows some amount of unburned fuel gases to exit.
 However, small air-cooled engines with high combustion temperatures may give high NOx emissions.

 Two-Stroke Diesel Engine